mcorwin17/mcorwin17/README.md

 # Hi there!
-My name is Maxwell Corwin
+My name is Maxwell
 ## Here's some quick knowledge on me -->
 - I'm currently working on developing small roblox games
 - I'm currently learning C, Operating Systems, and Database Designs